wasiqtayya/Patient-Record-Management-System/README.md

 ## Usage

 - **Add Patient:** Use the application interface to input patient details and save them to Firebase.
-- **Update Medical History:** Update patient medical history through the application.
+- **Manage Records:** Update and manage comprehensive patient records through the application.
-- **Schedule Appointment:** Manage patient appointments using the scheduling feature.

 ## Contributing